Suggest a Songfact / Artistfact

 This was not used in the movie The Wall

 .
 It was edited out because Roger Waters felt that the lyrics didn't really fit chronologically with the story.

-Like "Comfortably Numb," David Gilmour and Roger Waters share lead vocals on this.
+Like "Comfortably Numb," David Gilmour and Roger Waters share lead vocals on this track.

-At The Wall concerts (where a wall was constructed on stage dividing the band from the audience), this was the first song from behind the completed wall. (thanks, Dogma - Alexandria, LA, for above 2)
+concerts (where a wall was constructed on stage dividing the band from the audience), this was the first song from behind the completed wall.

 In the 2006 movie The Squid And The Whale, a student performs this in a talent show and passes it off as his own.
 The theme of alienation and uncertainty fit well with the movie, although the film was set in 1986 and he performed it to an auditorium full of people who did not recognize the song, which seems very unlikely.